When it comes to retirement planning, we’re short on time right from the start.

 That’s because firms realised how expensive these defined benefit pension arrangements ended up being and phased them out.

 Instead, the onus is on us to save for our future selves, through defined contribution schemes.

 How much we contribute to our pensions now and what we do with our money once it’s in there will have a direct impact on what lifestyle we’re able to give ourselves in retirement.

 So kick-starting your retirement savings early is important.

 But it’s not just about shoving as much cash under the mattress as possible.

-Regardless of which account you use, the main reason it’s so critical to start early is that the biggest asset you can give to your investments is time.
+Regardless of which account you use (ISA or SIPP), the main reason it’s so critical to start early is that the biggest asset you can give to your investments is time.